nshanbhag2003/flight-delay-analysis/README.md

 In our `Data/` folder, there is a sample of the data under `flight_data_2024_sample.csv`.

-Run the notebooks in this order, and update file paths in the notebooks if necessary:
+Run the Jupyter notebooks stored under the `Notebooks` folder in the exact order below, and update file paths in the notebooks as necessary:

 1. datacleaning.ipynb
 2. flight_feature_engineering.ipynb